 referrer URL: To override the URL from where the ad requests originate in the HTTP header's referrer property.

 max break duration: Set the maximum duration for a linear ad break in seconds.
-For more information about this feature and its limitations, refer to Time Based Breaks.
+For more information about this feature and its limitations, see Time Based Breaks.

 sell-side platform parameters: These parameters only apply to our mobile SDKs (Android 2.x and iOS 2.x), and are mandatory in case you use the sell-side platform in Pulse: